muhdfitri94/case-study/README.md

 1. Deploy the application

 ### For Frontend Developer
-1. Application UI adhere to this Figma:
+1. Application UI adhere to the [mock](https://www.figma.com/file/PJS5uZNqDxmIRJJXiwHTdx/Case-Study).